-We had come in search of solitude, authenticity, raw adventure—something to assuage the relentless commercialism we had experienced for weeks on the Phuket mainland.
+We had come in search of solitude, authenticity, raw adventure—something to assuage the relentless commercialism that we had experienced for weeks on the Phuket mainland.
 Well here it was, man—a sojourn into a remote island community only now being touched by development and western influence.

 Today, many of Phuket's 3 million visitors a year come to Patong en masse for its bright beaches, clear waters, copious resorts, and, for some, the much-covered and fretted-over sex trade.
 This is no longer a quaint island village.
 Tourism has eclipsed the area's natural resource industries by degrees.
 The rice paddies have been paved over.
 Tin mining is finished.
 Tourism rules supreme.
 And it is barely-controlled mayhem.